auremoser/mozsci/log/worklog.md

 TO DOS

 * replace header tweet for [fellows' call](https://twitter.com/MozillaScience/status/851424056331128832)
-* schedule wrangler call in 3 weeks with (christos, reagan@mozilla.com)
 * .net mag contribution
-* reach out to reproducibility guidebook -

 * workshop for amsterdam
 * write to peter + yannick + Dalitso about minigrants
 * get back to image providers with book